l3uddz/traktarr/README.md

 - This is only needed if you wish to use a minimum Rotten Tomatoes score to filter out movies.

-- Use `rating_limit` in config for automatic scheduling or `--rating` as an argument for CLI.
+- Use `rotten_tomatoes` in config for automatic scheduling or `--rotten_tomatoes` as an argument for CLI.

 # Usage